ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

 The following two commuting diagrams of graph embedding tells us how these system of maps play with each other.
-The first diagram tells that the source of each edge in Graph-1 is preserved by the embedding.
+The first diagram tells that the source of each edge in `overlap` is preserved by the embedding.

 ```{image} assets/Ch3/2-commuting-diagram-2.png
 :alt: Whoopsy!